coraallencoleman/ClusterRank/README.md

 optional: row names for items

 ## Testing
-To test using test_that package, run: devtools::test()
+To test using testthat package, open ClusterRank project and run: devtools::test()